ritwikadas07/Computer-Vision-Final-Project/README.md

 4. Mobile/Edge Deployment: Optimize the model for real-time inference on mobile or edge devices to make it more accessible and portable.

 This future direction aims to create a more inclusive and practical system for gesture recognition and communication.

+# Conclusion

+The LSTM-based gesture recognition model demonstrated exceptional performance, achieving 100% accuracy on the test set.
+This highlights its ability to reliably classify sign language gestures based on hand landmarks.
+The evaluation metrics, including the confusion matrix, confirmed the model's robustness and reliability for recognizing gestures in a controlled dataset.